shashankgaur/ieeeyp_funding_automation/README.md

 We use Google Apps Script to achieve that.
 We push raw data for each approved event to the a google sheet via a parser bot provided by Zapier.
 In addition, we use SurveyMonkey to maintain the surveys and push the survey responses to a google sheet from Zapier using Zapier itself.

-We are in process of building our own Parser bot and Surveymonkey API app to avoid Zapier, but for now Zapier serves as the middleman.